What Is Asbestos?

 There is no safe level of exposure to asbestos.

-How Can I Be Exposed to Asbestos?
+How Can I Be Exposed?

 During installation, repair, replacement, or demolition, asbestos fibers can become airborne.
 It may also be released into water through erosion of natural deposits or, corrosion from asbestos pipes, or roofing materials containing asbestos that go into the sewer.
 Asbestos fibers are especially dangerous when disturbed and become airborne.
 When the fibers are inhaled, they become permanently lodged in the lungs and other organs, sometimes for decades, before causing health problems.
 There is NO safe level of asbestos.
 Even small amounts of asbestos fiber and infrequent exposure create a risk for developing a serious illness.